Changing and Self-criticism: When does it end?

 First of all, know that there is absolutely nothing wrong with you.
 Fear (insecurity-doubt) is not a personal thing, it is not about you or me, it is Universal: It is part of the human condition.

-We are one, one human race, we are nature in human form.
+We are designed for success, we are nature in human form: female and male intrinsically connected, dynamic, constantly learning and changing.
 We are made of the same energy that is behind all things in life.
-We are nature in human form: female and male.

-As humans we think, we feel, we perceive, we experience the life force (energy) flowing through us.
-There is a wide range of feelings (Energy) constantly flowing through our system.
-The flow is constant, but the specific feelings are temporary.
-Do you remember experiencing any or all of these feelings?
-Joy, Sadness, Anger, Fear, Envy, Jealousy, Impotence, Hopeful, Confident, Peaceful, Shame, Guilt, Worry, Anxiety, Boredom, or Love.
+As we are constantly thinking, we feel, we perceive, we experience the life force flowing through us.
+There is a wide range of feelings constantly flowing through our system.
+Thought, or our ability to think is constant, but the specific content of our thinking and the corresponding feelings are temporary.
+As we describe a day of our life we can easily fit some of these feelings: Joy, Sadness, Anger, Fear, Envy, Jealousy, Impotence, Hopeful, Confident, Peaceful, Shame, Guilt, Worry, Anxiety, Boredom, or Love.
+Do you remember a time when you experience any or all of these feelings?
+Can you see how our state of mind is always changing?

-Well, all those feelings and more are available to all of us at any given time.
-Our personal preferences may want to choose which feelings are welcomed and which ones are unwanted, but that is not for us to decide.
+Well, all those feelings and many more are available to all of us at any given time.
+Our personal preferences (criticism) may want to choose which feelings are welcomed, and which ones are unwanted, but that is not for us to decide.

 All thoughts, feelings, and experiences are temporary, and we are resilient: we are designed to experience thoughts and feelings, and bounce back to peace of mind, and confidently see the resources available to us.

 How is your relationship with the feelings you experience?
-Healthy?
-Or unhealthy?
+Do you accept them as they arrive?
+Or Do you dislike them, and wish you could change them?

 What is a feeling?
 For the purpose of this conversation; a feeling is an ‘energy’ no more, no less.
-A feeling is an energy that changes form (content-story) as it flows through the human system, and we (human beings) attach a meaning to that energy, and that meaning shapes our relationship to that particular feeling.
+A feeling is an energy that changes form (content-story) as it flows through the human system, and we (the thoughts) attach a meaning to that energy, and that meaning shapes our relationship to that particular feeling.

 Let us talk about fear today: Fear of pain (emotional, or physical discomfort), fear of criticism and ridicule, fear of rejection and abandonment, fear of loneliness and disconnection, fear of old age, fear of being forgotten, or fear of not having mattered to anyone in life.
 Fear of death, and fear of dying alone.